Tired of lowering your design fee during the fee negotiation process?

-You’re keen to build your portfolio and win more work.
-So you examine the Client’s requirements and then respond with (what you consider to be) a fair and reasonable design fee offer.
+You’re keen to build your portfolio and win more work… so you respond by confirming the Client’s requirements and then proposing a fair and reasonable design fee.

-“We’d like to work with you; however, your design fees are much higher than the market will allow right now… would you like to reconsider your proposal?”
+“We’d like to offer your firm the project; however, there is one problem… your design fees are much higher than the market will allow right now… would you like to reconsider your proposal?”

-In a spirit of compromise and believing the project is all but yours, you respond with an enthusiastic reduction hoping it will finalize the deal.
+In a spirit of compromise and believing the project is all but yours, you respond with an enthusiastic reduction hoping it will hit the right spot and finalize the deal.

-Unfortunately, your generous discount is met with yet more hesitation.
+Unfortunately, despite good intentions… your generous discount is met with yet more hesitation.

-The Client is still keen to hire you but they’re not quite ready to sign the contract.
+The Client is still keen to hire your firm… but they’re not quite ready to sign the contract.